Variation Free Approach for Molecular Density Functional Theory: Data-driven Stochastic Optimization: Introduction

-The developed approach was applied to find the equilibrium fluid density in a pore of 3.6 nm.
+The developed approach was applied to find the equilibrium fluid density in a pore of 3.6~nm.
 We considered: nitrogen and argon as fluids, carbon pore walls and planar geometry.
-The Still potential 10-4-3 \cite{steele1974interaction} was taken as the solid-fluid interaction potential.
-To describe the fluid-fluid interaction FMT approach was used for hard-sphere repulsion, developed by Rosenfeld \cite{Rosenfeld1989Free-EnergyFreezing, Roth2010FundamentalReview} and WCA \cite{Weeks1971RoleLiquids} circuit for the dipole-dipole interaction.
-The choice of such fluids and the surface is due to the simplicity of the modeling, and a large amount of data for validation.
+The Steele potential 10-4-3 \cite{steele1974interaction} was taken as the solid-fluid interaction potential.
+To describe the fluid-fluid interaction we used FMT approach for hard-sphere repulsion, developed by Rosenfeld \cite{Rosenfeld1989Free-EnergyFreezing, Roth2010FundamentalReview} and WCA \cite{Weeks1971RoleLiquids} for the attraction interaction.

-As will be shown in section \ref{sec:results}, pleasing results are obtained for nitrogen using DFT in a significantly shorter time.
+As will be shown in section \ref{sec:results}, pleasing results are obtained for nitrogen using VF-DFT and H-DFT in a significantly shorter time.
+In the best case, it turned out that the VF-DFT produced a solution 36 times faster than the classical DFT with Picard iterations.
 Even though the basis was built based on the fluid with nitrogen parameters, it is possible to calculate the equilibrium density of the fluid, information on which was not in the basis.
 VF-DFT coped well with the task of calculating the equilibrium density of argon.

-The advantage of VF-DFT is that it does not need to calculate the variation of the free energy, and the speed of finding a solution is much lower than that of the DFT with Picard iterations.
-However, the solution quality turns out to be slightly worse than that of the classical DFT and depends on the choice of basic functions.
-A hybrid H-DFT algorithm based on stochastic optimization methods and the Piсard iteration is considered, to maintain the advantage in speed and improve the quality of the obtained solution.
-The combination of approaches made it possible to speed up calculations of the equilibrium density several times without loss of quality.
-The next section will provide a brief reference on the density functional theory and the Picard iteration method.
-Section \ref{sec:VF-DFT} will describe the principal component analysis method, the optimization methods used in this work, and also consider in more detail the advantages of the VF-DFT, H-DFT approaches.
+The article is organized as follow, in the next section we will provide a brief reference on the density functional theory and the Picard iteration method.
+Section \ref{sec:VF-DFT} will describe a method for basic patterns extraction from data on the density behavior confined system, optimization methods used in this work, and consider the advantages of VF-DFT and H-DFT approaches.
 Then, in section \ref{sec:results}, the results will be considered for nitrogen and argon equilibrium density obtained with the VF-DFT, H-DFT, and classical approach DFT with iterations Picard.